 Here are six things that we see call centers doing wrong that can negatively impact their ability to achieve these goals.

-1. Not Making Virtual Appointments An Option for Customers
+1. Not Making Virtual Appointments An Option for Homeowners

 It is too easy to get back into the swing of things by simply picking back up where you left off.
 Simply put, this is a huge mistake that plenty of your competitors will make.